|

 Sets, fields, topological spaces,

-metric spaces, linear (vector) spaces,
+metric spaces, linear (vector) spaces.

-topological vector spaces,
+Topological vector spaces, functions, continuity.

-normed spaces, inner-product spaces.
+Normed spaces, inner-product spaces.

 Cauchy sequences, convergence, closed sets, complete spaces,

-completion of metric spaces,
+completion of metric spaces, Banach and Hilbert spaces,

 Cauchy-Schwarz and triangle inequalities,